Posted by marilynch

-The little ones under her wing were paying close attention to all her instructions.
+The little ones under her wing were paying very close attention to all of Mom’s instructions.

 They cautiously noted each driveway, and they made a full stop at each and every corner.
 No going further until Mom said, “Okay to cross.”

-…until Mom confirmed that yes, they were judging the traffic conditions accurately, and they could now continue safely through the intersection.
+It was essential that Mom determine whether they were judging the traffic conditions accurately, and whether they could now continue safely through the intersection.